jomcode/fcc-booktrading/README.md

 **book/googlebooks service(s)**
 - think about combining both into one service. use the `find` method for querying google books api. use the `get` method for querying books by user

+**custom middleware**
+- middleware for checking for actions that have `error` property or something else like `notification` property to display toastr style messages to the user